2021 Information Literacy Summit

 Breakout session themes: Building Capacity, Collaboration, COVID Responses, Foundations for IL, Inclusive Teaching, IL in the Disciplines, News and Media Literacy, Open Access, Technology and Tools, Undergrads and FYE

 Please note: Breakout session titles link to YouTube recordings of the presentation.
-When additional presentation materials are available they will be linked next to the title.
+Additional presentation materials are available linked next to the title.

 A Hook to Hang Your Research: 25 Questions to Include in Graduate Information Literacy Sessions | Presentation Slides